 Your own grid parity PV system January 24, 2012Posted by Maury Markowitz in solar.

-Tags: cost of electricity, kilowatt hour, solar panels
+Tags: cost of electricity, grid parity, solar power

 I was talking shop a couple of days ago and we started throwing around numbers for PV prices moving forward.
 In case you haven’t heard, equipment costs, even on small systems, have hit the $2 mark in USD.
 That means a mid-size plant, where the construction costs are spread out, should go in around USD$3 a watt.
 In capital terms PV is now one of the least expensive forms of power available.

 But that’s talking about the problem in the lingo of the power industry, where everyone talks about the cost of building the plant (the “CAPEX”) and not so much about the cost of electricity it produces.
 That makes more sense than you might think, because if the plant can’t make competitive electricity you simply don’t build it.

 But for you, the reader, all you care about is the cost of the power.
 So follow along while we explore the wonderful world of the Levelized Cost of Electricity…

 We’ve covered the basics of what follows here on Energy Matters before, in terms of trying to come to grips with the differences in operational costs that different power systems face, and especially when considering the economic value of putting solar panels in space.
 But in this post I’m going to get a lot more specific, and show you exactly how to carry out these calculations yourself.
 If you plug these into a spreadsheet, you’ll be able to compare systems and see why this downward price pressure is so important.